ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 export PATH=$PATH:/opt/maven/bin
 ```

 Successfully running the above commands should install Maven 3.8.x.
-To verify that the install was successful, run the following command:
+To verify that the install was successful, open a new terminal and run the following command:

 ```
 mvn --version